Applying for an SSL Certificate from a Third-Party Authority

 format) and possibly an intermediate certificate chain file.

-- gTLD (Generic Top-Level Domains): such as .com, .org, .net
+- gTLD (generic top-level domain): such as .com, .org, .net

-- ccTLD (Country Code Top-Level Domains): such as .cn, .uk, .jp
+- ccTLD (country code top-level domain): such as .cn, .uk, .jp

 directory for easy management and use.

-Move Certificate Files to the Specified Directory
+Move the Certificate Files to the Specified Directory

 1